Kyriosity/read-write/README+/.net/README+/cs-feat_underused.md

 ## All of the LINQ

-LINQ is so great and practical that it's the first thing C# developers miss when coding in other languages.<sup>:large_blue_diamond:</sup>
+Tge magic of LINQ is so practical that it's the first thing C# developers miss when coding in other languages.<sup>:large_blue_diamond:</sup>

 However, even its addicts may be unfamiliar with many tenable features.
 I knew about [`Cast`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.cast),